-Trace elements possess great immunomodulatory function as such deficiency leads to decreased immunity and impacts greatly on clinical outcomes in addition to hindering disease control (Surana et al., 2024).
-Once tuberculosis is diagnosed treatment is commenced which could yield a positive outcome for non-drug resistant tuberculosis or a negative treatment outcome for drug resistance such as primary, secondary, or multi-drug resistant (MDR) tuberculosis.
+Trace elements possess great immunomodulatory function as such deficiency leads to decreased immunity and impacts greatly on clinical outcomes (Surana et al., 2024).
+Once tuberculosis is diagnosed, treatment is commenced which could yield a positive outcome for non-drug resistant tuberculosis or a negative treatment outcome which could develop drug resistance such as mono, poly or multi-drug resistant (MDR) tuberculosis or death.
 Drug resistance is manifested when there is selective growth and proliferation of resistant mutants among the actively multiplying population in presence of drug (Tiberi et al., 2022).

-Acquired drug resistance is the term used to describe Mycobacterium tuberculosis drug resistance found in patient isolates who have received treatment for one month or more.
+Acquired drug resistance is the term used to describe Mycobacterium tuberculosis drug resistance found in patient isolates who have received treatment with anti-TB drugs for one month or more.
 In contrast, people who have never had treatment before or treated for less than 1 month are called “primary drug resistance.
 Resistance to one specific medication is referred to as "mono resistance." and resistance to two or more drugs is defined as “poly resistance.” or at least resistance to isoniazid plus rifampicin is termed as multi-drug resistant “MDR” (Alemu et al., 2023).

 Modified trace element profiles have been found in several populations of tuberculosis patients according to research investigations (Feng et al., 2024).
 Surprisingly, host physiology, pathogen physiology, and host nutrition are considered to have an effect on trace element patterns.
 However, the extent to which Oyo state's multidrug-resistant strain of tuberculosis is impacted by changes in trace elements remains unknown.
-It becomes vital to investigate any further underlying abnormalities such as trace element variations that may lead to treatment resistance in tuberculosis patients besides those that have previously been found and reported.
-Therefore, this study examines the interplay between specific trace elements—zinc (Zn), copper (Cu), iron (Fe), and selenium (Se)—in newly diagnosed drug-sensitive tuberculosis (DSTB) and drug-resistant tuberculosis (DRTB) patients compared to a control group without tuberculosis in selected health facilities Oyo State, Nigeria.
+It becomes vital to investigate further underlying abnormalities such as trace element variations that may lead to treatment resistance in tuberculosis patients.
+Therefore, this study examines the interplay between specific trace elements—zinc (Zn), copper (Cu), iron (Fe), and selenium (Se)—in newly diagnosed drug-sensitive tuberculosis (DSTB) and drug-resistant tuberculosis (DRTB) patients compared to a control group without tuberculosis admitted in selected health facilities in Oyo State, Nigeria.

 METHODOLOGY